 - Moderation policy

 This is where you should outline your policy on site moderation.
-This refers to the approach you take to the moderation of ideas and comments from your site visitors.
+This refers to the approach you take to the moderation of ideas and comments from your participants.
 Things you should consider include: defining what content you class as offensive; advising users on what they should do if they find something offensive; and outlining what processes you take for moderation.

 5) Launching your Dialogue